For this series, we teamed up with the wonderful and talented jeweller 'Cyrilyn Silver' to bring you quick and simple metalsmithing tips and tricks.

 In this top tip video, Cyrilyn uses round nose pliers to grab onto the ring band and twist to form a beautiful wave shape!

 Cyrilyn shows you how you can use your scrap silver (including dust!) to create an organic shaped ring - all you need to do is create a channel in your charcoal block to melt your silver into.
 Pretty simple huh?

 This is a great tip for those who create copper rings using silver solder.
 To copper plate the silver, Cyrilyn pops some old stainless steel saw blades into her warm pickling solution, and then places the metal she wants to copper plate onto the stainless steel.
 After a few minutes, the items should be ready to be removed from the solution and now all that's left is to polish them up.

 This top tip shows you how to attach your saw blades and most importantly - the importance of never buying cheap saw blades!

-Midas Finish Seal Lacquer forms a clear, hard, abrasion-resistant protective finish to your jewellery and metal pieces!
+Midas Finish Seal Lacquer forms a clear, hard, abrasion-resistant protective finish to your jewellery and metal pieces.
 Perfect for preventing tarnishing and protecting patina.
 Cyrilyn shows you how she uses it to protect her personalised keyrings, which feature stamped lettering which has a patina using liver of sulphur.
 Using this lacquer is a great way to prevent the black lettering from fading while also providing a protective barrier on the piece.
 It's particularly useful on metals that are susceptible to oxidisation such as brass and copper.